olekaspt/Lab07/README.md

 ## Objective
 The objective of this Lab is to create an implementation of a Heap and a Priority Queue.

+For this lab you will either make a MaxPriorityQueue or MinPriorityQueue.
+I don't care which, as long as you are consistent in the lab.

 ## Task 1  Define Interface for PriorityQueue

 1. Make an interface for the PriorityQueue that will be inherited by the classes generated in Task 1 and Task 2.